markster70/M9-WP-Boilerplate/README.md

 - run 'composer install at the root in terminal'
 - run 'npm install at the root in terminal'
-- Create an empty database in phpmyadmin via MAP / WAMP - Use the 'utf8mb4_unicode_ci' as the encoding
+- Create an empty database in phpmyadmin via MAMP / WAMP - Use 'utf8mb4_unicode_ci' as the encoding
 - Add a user for that database with full privileges to the newly created database.
 Use strong passwords.
 - Set up your local dev site in MAMP / WAMP - the root directory needs to be the 'public' directory of this repo
 - Find the theme directory in this boilerplate - named 'wp-boilerplate' - rename it to something relevant for your project